 Teeth whitening carried out in beauty salons by untrained staff or staff without dental qualifications puts your oral health at risk and is also illegal.

-Otherwise, teeth whitening by a dentist or other dental professional can only be done privately because it's considered to be a cosmetic treatment.
+Teeth whitening by a dentist or other dental professional can generally only be done privately because it's considered to be a cosmetic treatment.
 Costs vary and laser whitening is more expensive than professional bleaching.